polylang/polylang/readme.txt

 * Fix translations not loaded when the language is set from the content #1395
 * Fix possible term duplication #1490
 * Fix sanitization of translated options that may impact other strings #1571
+* Fix a conflict with WooCommerce Price Based on Country #1638

 = 3.6.7 (2025-03-11) =